emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <pre><code class="language-sql">
 -- Remove NULLs from calories and steps
-SELECT *
-FROM `bellabeat-case-study.Fitabase.hourlyCalories`
-WHERE Calories IS NOT NULL;

-SELECT *
-FROM `bellabeat-case-study.Fitabase.hourlySteps`
-WHERE StepTotal IS NOT NULL;

--- Join hourly calories and steps
-SELECT *
+SELECT activity.Id, ActivityDate,TotalSteps, TotalDistance, TrackerDistance, LoggedActivitiesDistance, (VeryActiveDistance + ModeratelyActiveDistance) AS LongerDistance,(LightActiveDistance + SedentaryActiveDistance) AS ShorterDistance, (VeryActiveMinutes + FairlyActiveMinutes) AS HeavyActiveMinutes, (LightlyActiveMinutes + SedentaryMinutes)
+  AS LightActiveMinutes, Calories, sleep.TotalSleepRecords, sleep.TotalMinutesAsleep,sleep.TotalTimeInBed
-FROM `bellabeat-case-study.Fitabase.hourlyCalories` AS calories JOIN `bellabeat-case-study.Fitabase.hourlySteps` AS steps ON calories.Id = steps.Id AND calories.ActivityHour = steps.ActivityHour;
+FROM  `bellabeat-461300.fittracker.daily_activity` AS activity INNER JOIN  `bellabeat-461300.fittracker.sleep_day` AS sleep ON activity.Id = sleep.Id AND activity.ActivityDATE = sleep.SleepDay
 </code></pre>

 </details>

 <br>

+After merging the daily data files i peeked at the correlation coefficients  (r) on excel between the data, i found that sleep and non-active minutes had a somehwat negative correlation (-0.5869588).
+Suggesting, sleep has a somewhat stronger effect on if an individual will be active the following day.
-The resulting data file: <span style="color:gray;">'daily_Merged.csv'</span> can now be uploaded into RStudio to be further processed.
+The resulting merged data file: <span style="color:gray;">'daily_Merged.csv'</span> can now be uploaded into RStudio to be further processed.

 NOTE: I reintroduced the 'merged' wordage here because that is more representative of the data (which we merged).